LUISG47/sql_challengue/README.md

 ## Archives

-The CSV that you will be using are located on the resources folder, make sure to point them correctly when you create and import them to the tables
+The CSV that you will be using are located on the **Resources** folder, make sure to point them correctly when you create and import them to the tables.

-The table creations are contained on the file named table_schemata.sql
+The table creations are contained on the file named **table_schemata.sql**

-The querys for the tables for the analysis are contained in the file named querys.sql
+The querys for the tables for the analysis are contained in the file named **querys.sql**

 The sketch of the Entity Relationship Diagram of the tables was created on QUICKDBD: https://www.quickdatabasediagrams.com/